For explanation of figures and data, see footnotes below.

 Avoided consumption

-Avoided consumption is the amount of additional energy that would have been consumed by HSE in 2018 had it not made the reported efficiency gain since its baseline.
+Avoided consumption is the amount of additional energy that would have been consumed by HSE in 2021 had it not made the reported efficiency gain since its energy efficiency baseline.

 Gap to target